Leadership Pathway Overview

 - Identify the stage of growth of their own team and be able to adopt a range of techniques to build and maintain high performance.

 - Understand the role of trust in team dynamics and have planned how to improve it in their team.

 - Set ground rules to help their team operate efficiently and SMART goals to give the team direction.

 - Use group dynamics to help everyone in their team participate fully and develop a plan to build and maintain collaboration.

-And it gives learners a chance to practise the technique with video case study examples.
+And it also gives learners a chance to practise the techniques with video case study examples.

 There’s no one set of characteristics that define a good leader.
 The course explores fifteen skills and qualities using an interactive “build your own leader” device.
 Learners see how people view a leader with each skill or quality as both a strength and a weakness through the perspective of a team member.
 If learners identify a development area they have, they can do a ‘deep dive’ to see how to “Bridge the Gap” and improve their skills and behaviours.
 Our learners also get the opportunity to identify the fifteen skills in action.

 Teams change, grow, and mature over time.
 In general teams follow a similar lifecycle with a number of stages of development.
 At each stage, there are good and bad points to watch for: the enthusiasm but uncertainty of initial formation, the energy but friction of the settling out stage, the confidence but “in/out groups” as the team normalises and the achievement but potential drift of performance.